dbt-labs/docs.getdbt.com/website/docs/reference/events-logging.md

 ---

 :::info New in v1.0
-While dbt has always generated logs, the eventing + structured logging system is new in v1
+While dbt has always generated logs, the eventing and structured logging system described below is new in v1.
 :::

 With every task that dbt performs, it generates events.
 It records those events as log messages, and writes them (in real time) to two places:
-- The command line console (`stdout`), to provide interactive feedback while running dbt
+- The command line terminal (`stdout`), to provide interactive feedback while running dbt.
 - The debug log file (`logs/dbt.log`), to enable detailed [debugging of errors](debugging-errors) when they occur.
 The text-formatted log messages in this file include all `DEBUG`-level events, as well as contextual information, such as log level and thread name.
 The location of this file can be configured via [the `log_path` config](log-path).

 <File name='CLI'>